shodan8192/sophgo-sg200x-debian/README.md

  Startup script to setup USB Gadget NCM/RNDIS networking.
  - hciattach-uart-duos
  Startup script to attach bluetooth to UART.
+ - linux-headers-licheervnano-kvm
+ The kernel headers for the board.
  - linux-image-licheervnano-kvm
  The kernel customized for the board.
  - load-systemko-licheervnano